Creamy-Whipped Ghee, Exfoliation,

 skin, help tighten pores, and give my face a vitamin bath.
 I love, love, love

-the new goop cream, especially for when it gets cold because it’s such a
+the new goop face cream, especially for when it gets cold because it’s such a

 moisturizing shield for the face, neck, and chest.
 I love using the extra on